nixtrace/minifront/README.md

 Useful to develop static pages or small websites focusing on the UI before going into back-end development.

-## How it works
+## Flow.

 Just start coding the HTML5 in index.html.
 Then add some CSS3 awesomeness to css/style.scss, throw some jQuery plugins in js/plugins.js, fight with your semicolons in js/start.js and you'll be ready to go writing some Ruby.

-## Filesystem Structure
+## Filesystem Structure.

 ### index.html
-- Conditional IE comments to avoid loading different external stylesheets.
-- Minimal custom modernizr.js HTML5 IE Shiv.
+- Minimal custom modernizr.js with HTML5, SVG and Media Queries support..
-- Page template, you can just duplicate and rename it to add a new page.
+- Page template.
+You can just duplicate and rename it to add a new page.
 - Javascript resources loaded in the footer to speed up page loading.

 ### css/style.scss